culturecreates/artsdata-data-model/_architecture/overview.md

 The Artsdata data model is implemented using classic RDF ontologies and maps data to a multitude of other classic (i.e. FRBR) and non-classic (i.e. Wikidata) ontologies.

 The long term goal of Artsdata is to have the most complete and highest quality descriptive metadata on cultural events in Canada, including productions and artists from around the world being presented in Canada.
-And at a later stage all events of Canadian artists performing abroad.
+And, at a later stage, all events of Canadian artists performing abroad.

 The open data ecosystem is divided into 3 areas:
 * Data providers